 HAGERSTOWN, MD (September 12, 2018) - Verizon Network Management and Control-Transport is currently addressing what it is calling a “higher level outage” that is affecting phone systems in Maryland and Pennsylvania, including Washington County Public Schools (WCPS).
 Incoming calls are not being received and staff cannot make outgoing calls.
 WCPS staff is using alternate methods of communication, such as cell phones, email and mobile applications to communicate with parents and community members when necessary.

-Hagerstown, MD (May 7, 2018) - The Washington County Board of Education (BOE), at its May 1, 2018 business meeting, approved the first reading of proposed changes to Policy INB, entitled "Teaching About Controversial Issues (Political Activities)."
+Hagerstown, MD (September 6, 2018) - The Washington County Board of Education (BOE), at its September 4, 2018 business meeting, approved the first reading of proposed Policy JLIG, entitled "Student Sunscreen Use."

 The BOE's Policy Committee is seeking comments from the community on the proposed policy, which is displayed as a PDF under Documents to the right of this page.
 You may submit your comments on or before September 17, 2018, electronically to the members of the Committee and to the staff liaison to the Committee.
 The e-mail addresses are as follows: